Old Man on His Back Prairie and Heritage Conservation Area

 Plains bison calves, Old Man on His Back, SK (Photo by Don Getty)

 Old Man on His Back is part of the semi-arid mixed-grass prairie area.
-It is an excellent example of our remaining mixed prairie grassland, which originally spanned two provinces and five states and more than 65 million hectares (160 million acres).
+It is an excellent example of our remaining mixed prairie grassland, which originally spanned two provinces and five states and more than 65 million hectares.
 Most of the mixed-grass prairie disappeared quickly with settlement and conversion to croplands.

 Listen to our podcast and transport yourself to this important natural area.
 Learn about NCC’s conservation work here.